Amal Mansour: Personal life

 She was married to the Palestinian poet and writer Khairy Mansour until his death in September 2018.
 They had two children.

 Murder

 In Mansour's home in the western Amman suburb of Rasheed on the morning of 31 October 2018, the author was killed when she was stabbed eight times reportedly by an Ugandan-born maid whom she had employed for 13 years.
-The maid stole some of Mansour's possessions inside the house and subsequently attempted to flee Jordan but was arrested when passport officers at Queen Alia International Airport learnt of the author's murder by her son.
+The maid stole some of Mansour's possessions inside the house and subsequently attempted to flee Jordan but was arrested when passport officers at Queen Alia International Airport learnt of the author's murder from her son.
 She was barred from leaving Jordan and an investigation was opened into Mansour's murder.
 Akeed observed the media coverage of the culprit's identity as well as the newspaper headlines of the murder of Mansour.